-- 1) No need for further evaluation or action at this point of time, other than routine pharmacovigilance. - 2) Seek additional information such as: - a) Manufacturer will submit additional data regarding the signal available with it: - b) Manufacturer will report specifically regarding this signal at the time of submission of regular PSUR or submit an ad-hoc PSUR to CDSCO; - c) Manufacturer will conduct a post-authorization safety study and submit its final results to CDSCO - 3) Ask manufacturer to - a) Update product information, PSURs and/or risk management plan(RMP) with specific recommended changes. - b) Implement additional risk minimization measures such as the preparation of educational materials, etc.
+- 1) No need for further evaluation or action at this point of time, other than routine pharmacovigilance. - 2) Seek additional information such as: - a) Manufacturer will submit additional data regarding the signal available with it: - b) Manufacturer will report specifically regarding this signal at the time of submission of regular PSUR or submit an ad-hoc PSUR to CDSCO; - c) Manufacturer will conduct a post-authorization safety study and submit its final results to CDSCO

+3) Ask manufacturer to

+Update product information, PSURs and/or Risk Management Plan (RMP) with specific recommended changes.